WitoDelnat/keat/README.md

 React application with hooks and components included through `KeatReact`.

-Your **remote configuration** might be slow for a variety of reasons (e.g. viewer has slow 3G).
+Your remote configuration might be slow for a variety of reasons (e.g. viewer has slow 3G).
-Keat's feature display allows you to optimize individual boundaries instead of blocking your whole application.
+Keat's **feature display** allows you to optimize individual boundaries instead of blocking your whole application.
-It will feel oddly familiar for those who have worked with `font-display` ([Playground](https://font-display.glitch.me/), [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)).
+It will feel familiar for you who have worked with `font-display` ([Playground](https://font-display.glitch.me/), [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display)).

 ```jsx
 import React from "react";